apocalyptech/animalwellsave/README.md

  - Improve kangaroo state reporting slightly, and set its state to "Lurking" instead of "Attacking" when setting its current room, which should make that spawn be more reliable.
+ - Exclude Mock Disc from inventory unlocks if the user specifies both `--equip-enable all` and `--inventory-enable all` (this can be disabled by also using the `--dont-fix-disc-state` argument).

 **v1.1.0** - *Jun 6, 2024*
  - Added explicit arguments to set various Quest State flags without having